 Maple syrup: I love the flavour of maple syrup, it goes so well with the taste of pumpkin.
-Using maple syrup also makes this recipe refined sugar-free and healthier.
+Using maple syrup also makes this recipe refined sugar-free and wholesome.

-Soy yorghurt: I used some soy yoghurt in this recipe.
+Soy yoghurt: I used some soy yoghurt in this recipe.
 You can substitute it for any other plant-based yoghurt of your choice!

-Coconut oil: When I was testing this recipe I struggled to make the muffins healthy and moist, but then I added coconut oil and everything turned out perfectly moist and fluffy, and healthy!
-You can also use melted vegan butter or other vegetable oils instead if you don’t have coconut oil but coconut oil is highly recommended if you want to make this recipe healthy.
+Coconut oil: When I was testing this recipe I struggled to make the muffins wholesome and moist, but then I added coconut oil and everything turned out perfectly moist and fluffy, and wholesome!
+You can also use melted vegan butter or other vegetable oils instead if you don’t have coconut oil but coconut oil is highly recommended if you want to make this recipe wholesome.
 However, the buttery flavour that vegan butter adds to the muffins is absolutely amazing too!